kkuhrman/AblePolecat/README.md

 Able Polecat modules are the primary means of extending core functionality.
 Best practices encourage contributing added functionality to Able Polecat by releasing modules as open-source code for review and reuse by other developers.
-A few examples of contributed third-party Able Polecat modules include a logger for FireBug, which encapsulates the FirePHP class library; and a service client, which encapsulates the Google API class library for PHP.

 A web service may also implement Able Polecat interfaces but, true to the name, delivers a service over the web.